13 Ways Your Hotel Room Could Be Making You Sick

 The air quality is poor

 Are you the type of person who gets sick whenever they travel?
 Stale air in cars, trains, planes, and even in hotel rooms, can wreak havoc on the body.
 The lack of ventilation is a breeding ground for bacteria, according to the Occupational Safety and Health Administration.
 As a result, you may experience coughing, wheezing, watery eyes, fatigue, dizziness, headaches, and upper respiratory congestion.
 Try to spend as much time out of the hotel room, and, if possible, crack the window.
-Here are more reasons why you always get sick on vacation.

 You’re drinking out of the glasses and mugs

 They’ve got to be washed, so what’s the harm?
 Well, according to this investigation and this one, maids merely rinse out used glasses without even washing them.
 And even more disturbing is that they sometimes clean them with a spray that specifically says “do not drink.”
+Don’t miss these 17 tips and tricks for sleeping better in a hotel room.

 The AC is poor